Compositional Neural Textures: Method

-Because sampling from a (categorical) Bernoulli distribution is not differentiable, during training we apply the Gumbel-softmax trick \cite{Jang:2016:CRG} to approximate the hard sampling process from a categorical distribution.
-During inference, we round the continuous values of $\bernoulliprob_{\gaussianindex} \in [0, 1]$ to obtain binary values $\gaussianweight \in \{0,1\}$, aligning with \propref{property:discrete}.
-We find that using the categorical sampling mechanism when computing Gaussian weights (\Cref{eq:bernoulli_prob}) generates more aligned and more reliable texton segmentations and thus higher-quality latent Gaussians.
-We hypothesize that the sampling mechanism inherently promotes weights to converge towards 0 or 1, thereby ensuring binary outcomes, while simultaneously maintaining exploration capabilities through randomized sampling.
+We find that using the categorical sampling mechanism ($\gaussianweight \sim \bernoullidistribution(\bernoulliprob_\gaussianindex)$) \replace{when computing Gaussian weights}{during training} generates more aligned and more reliable texton segmentations and thus higher-quality latent Gaussians than directly setting $\gaussianweight$ as $\bernoulliprob_{\gaussianindex}$.
+We hypothesize that the sampling mechanism inherently promotes weights to converge towards 0 or 1, thereby ensuring binary outcomes (\propref{property:discrete}), while simultaneously maintaining {\it exploration} capabilities through randomized sampling when searching for good texton representations. \new{We could not achieve the same balanced effects by adjusting the training losses or loss schedulers without this sampling mechanism.}